-The Complaint alleges that Feminism propagated by Columbia is a religion, Complaint ¶¶ 4-14).
-On the defendants' motions to dismiss, the allegations are accepted as true.
-Naturally, on a summary judgment motion following discovery or at trial, the class will have to prove that Columbia's Feminism is a religion under U.S. Supreme Court standards.
-All the cases, except for three, 7 cited by the State and USDOE that deal with whether a belief system is a religion are decisions made after trial, administrative hearings, or summary judgment motions and therefore had the benefit of an evidentiary record that does not exist here.
+The Complaint alleges that Feminism propagated by Columbia and aided by the State and USDOE is a religion, Complaint ¶¶ 4-15.
+On the defendants' motions to dismiss, the allegations are accepted as true, supra p.
+3. All the cases, except for two,18 cited by the State and USDOE dealing with whether a belief-system is a religion are decisions made after trial, hearings, or on summary judgment motions and therefore had the benefit of an evidentiary record that does not exist here.
+USDOE's voluminous exhibits do not deal with religion.